htso/Metalearning-MAML/README.md

 ### Reproduction Methodology

-To reproduce a published result, it's not enough to just run the github code on a given datasets.
+To reproduce a published result, it's not enough to just run the github code on the same datasets that the authors have investigated.
 An algorithm must be judged on an out-of-sample basis, ie. it must demonstrate its ability to generalize.

+Standard modeling procedure in machine learning requires that a test data set be kept in isolation from the training and validation set.
+After model building is completed, it is evaluated on the final model to come up with a measure of its generalization capability.

+In the case of meta-learning, the assessment is not to be made on individual models, but on the collective whole that falls out of the learning algorithm.
+The test set in this case is not some part of a dataset, but a number of _complete datasets_ that the meta-learning procedure has never seen during training.

-In the case of meta-learning, this requirement has implication on two levels.
+This requirement has implications on two levels.
 First, with high probability, *maml* needs to give birth to a model that does well on a test set that it wasn't trained on.
 Secondly, it must be able to learn as rapidly and stay as fit on tasks drawn from a sufficiently large portion of the meta distribution.
 So, to succeed as a meta-learning algorithm, I want to demonstrate that 1) a large fraction of the resultant models have good out-of-sample performance, 2) the model learning remains robust to slight perturbation in the meta distribution.

 To demonstrate 1), I will show the out-of-sample prediction of the models learned from the same task generator.
 For 2), I introduce slight deviations in the functional shape and show the result on the models' out-of-sample performance.

-Similar to an ablation study[3], I want to poke around the neighborhood of the meta space to identify  regimes where the model, in this case the meta-model is sensitive to the distribution of tasks and how far I could go before learning fails.
+Similar to an ablation study[3], I want to poke around the neighborhood of the meta space to identify region where the model, in this case the meta-model is sensitive to the distribution of tasks and how far I could go before learning fails.

+### Test procedure in details
+An important control parameter is the range of x, since this is the input in the neural net.
+The value of x is fixed in a range, so that every dataset generated during meta training comes from this set range.
+For example, the sine function in said paper is evaluated between -5 and 5.
+The K shots for training and the K shots for validation are randomly picked in this range.

+During meta test phase, I divide this range into a train portion and a test portion.
+For example, a model is trained on data from -5 to 3, then tested on x in [3,5].
+This is the first degree of meta-testing.

+A more rigorous assessment of the generalization capability woukd be as follow.
+All models trained during meta-leraning phase are based on x in [-5,5].
+For testing, new data are drawn from [5, 10] for the same data generator, and the trained models are evaluated on this new x range.

 ### Data